 - Benefits should be weighed against risks.

-- Every patient should be given a steroid card (see box below) as recommended by the Committee for Safety of Medicines (CSM) following concern about severe chickenpox associated with systemic steroids.
+- Every patient should be given a steroid card.
 Patients should also be given the manufacturer's patient information leaflet with their prescription.

 - Steroids are commonly used at high initial dose and then reduced to maintain remission.